learning2hash/learning2hash.github.io/_publications/breuel2007note.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/cs/0703101"}
 tags: ['ARXIV', 'Supervised']
 ---
-A number of authors have described randomized algorithms for solving the epsilon-approximate nearest neighbor problem.
-In this note I point out that the epsilon-approximate nearest neighbor property often fails to be a useful approximation property, since epsilon-approximate solutions fail to satisfy the necessary preconditions for using nearest neighbors for classification and related tasks.
+<p>A number of authors have described randomized algorithms for solving
+the epsilon-approximate nearest neighbor problem.
+In this note I point out that the epsilon-approximate nearest neighbor property often fails to be a useful approximation property, since epsilon-approximate solutions fail to satisfy the necessary preconditions for using nearest neighbors for classification and related tasks.</p>